Teleprinter cipher attachment

 the American ENIAC, which for a long time was thought to be the first.

-This was not known at the time as Colossis was kept
+This was not known at the time as Colossus was kept

 secret until 1974.

-The first Colossis was delivered at Bletchley Park in 1 June 1944,
+The first Colossus was delivered at Bletchley Park on 18 January 1944

-just five days before the D-Day landings on the coast of Normandy,
+just five days before the D-Day landings on the Normandy coast —

 and immediately produced good intelligence.
 In total 10 Colossi